Outline of North Dakota

 The following outline is provided as an overview of and topical guide to the U.S. state of North Dakota:

 North Dakota – 39th state of the United States, having been admitted to the union on November 2, 1889.
-The state capital is Bismarck, and the largest city is Fargo.
-North Dakota is the 19th most extensive but the 3rd least populous and the 4th least densely populated of the 50 United States.
+The state capital is Bismarck, and the most populous city is Fargo.
+North Dakota is the 19th most extensive, but the 4th least populous, and the 4th least densely populated of the 50 United States.